Skip to content

 Google TV Streamer is a Thread border router.
 Thread is the low-latency mesh protocol that Matter smart home devices use.
 If you have Matter-compatible lights, locks, or sensors, the Streamer controls them directly with no separate hub required.

 Gemini AI was added to the Google TV Streamer in January 2026.
-You can ask it things like “find me a thriller from the 90s that’s free to watch tonight” and it’ll search across your subscriptions and the free tier simultaneously.
+Google’s product announcement states that Gemini can search across all your subscriptions and the free tier simultaneously using natural-language queries like “find me a thriller from the 90s that’s free to watch tonight.”

 Google Assistant handles standard voice commands: adjust smart lights, view Nest camera feeds on your TV, control thermostat settings.